-Although E-cigarettes are touted as a safer alternative to traditional tobacco smoking, evidence proving this claim are limited.
+E-cigarettes are touted as a safer alternative to traditional tobacco smoking, but evidence proving this claim are limited.

 What are E-Cigarettes?

 An E-cigarette is an umbrella term for several electronic nicotine delivery systems (ENDs), which also include E-cigars, E-pens, and E-pipes.
-Since their introduction to the U.S. in 2007, ENDs have been promoted as safer alternatives to standard tobacco smoking, which claim the lives of over 480,000 people annually in the U.S1.
+Since their introduction to the U.S. in 2007, ENDs have been promoted as healthier alternatives to standard cigarette smoking, which claim the lives of over 480,000 people annually in the U.S1.
 Nevertheless, twelve states prohibit E-cigarette use in areas where smoking is also banned2.

-Peer-reviewed studies of E-cigarette smoking are very limited, but seem to support the claim that E-cigarettes are benign.
-One study in 2012 concluded that chemical byproducts from E-cigarettes are not only significantly less toxic than those from tobacco smoke, but that E-cigarette byproducts produce no apparent risk to human health for all compounds analyzed5.
-A second study in 2013 showed that of 21 E-liquids examined, only one had cytotoxic effects on cultured fibroblasts6.
+Peer-reviewed studies of E-cigarette smoking are very limited, but claim to present evidence that E-cigarettes are benign.
+One study in 2012 concluded that chemical byproducts from E-cigarettes are not only significantly less toxic than those from tobacco smoke, but that E-cigarette byproducts produce no apparent risk to human health for any of the chemical compounds that were examined5.
+A second study in 2013 showed that of 21 E-liquids examined, only one had toxic effects on cultured fibroblasts6.

 - Smoking & Tobacco Use.
 Center for Disease Control and Prevention, 17 February 2016.

 - States and Municipalities with Laws Regulating Use of Electronic Cigarettes, American Nonsmokers’ Rights Foundation, 1 October 2016.

 - FDA Asserts Oversight Authority over Cigars, E-Cigarettes, Other Tobacco Products, 05 May 2016.